XiangyuZhu-open/homepage/_pages/about.md

 News!
 ======
 * Nov.
-2025: Two paper is accepted by AAAI
+2025: Two papers are accepted by AAAI
 * Sep.
 2025: One paper is accepted by NeurIPS
 * Apr.
 2025: One paper is accpeted by MM (Oral)
 * Jul.
 2025: Six papers are accepted by IJCB (3 Oral)